When AJ Met Edwina at the V&A Museum

 Fashioned from Nature proves this point.
 As Edwina Ehrman says, ‘we are showing good fashion here’.
 I would go further, and say that the fashion innovation on show at the V & A is as exciting as Dior’s New Look at the end of World War Two and the glittering 18th century manteau court dress, embroidered like a tapestry with flowers, butterflies and leaves in such intricacy and realism, it is as if the natural world has colonized the dress.

 Go and see the exhibition.
+The future of fashion glitters with ideas which would have been unimaginable even a decade ago.
 Look at the star sustainable pieces and marvel at the couture craftsmanship and skill of fashion.
 In 1997, the mercurially brilliant Jean Paul Gaultier showed that you don’t need to kill an animal for its fur to drape oneself in its iconic beauty.
-You can recreate the beauty and miracle of evolution in his witty leopard gown, which fools everyone into thinking it’s real!
+You can recreate the beauty and miracle of evolution in his witty leopard gown, which fools everyone into thinking it’s real with Gaultier’s celebrated wit and irony!

 Jean Paul’s Gaultier’s Leopard Couture Masterpiece